sharmaphys/sharmaphys.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Hi There.
-My first test text.
-Lets change. we have changes...........
+I am a computational scientist working on the interface of cheminformatics/structural-biology and data science.
+I truly believe the future is data.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Levereging data centric approach and employing the recent trends in the field like generative modeling, geometric deep learning, large language models etc will keep us moving forward in achieving our goals and ultimately help the society and its citizens through science.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+With this objective in mind, I look forward to work in this direction and utilize these application in my day to day work.
+I am excited to see what the future brings.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+If you are interested or would like to connect with me, please reach out to me via my social media account (LinkedIn) or email me.